 The main popular, standalone chatbots are free and, ChatGPT has a paid premium tier (ChatGPT Plus).
 If these tools become increasingly fee-based, or restrict premium features behind paywalls, there is potential for inequity of access.
-Most of the more specific AI-powered research tools have a freemium model, and some are exclusively for paying subscribers .
+Most of the more specific AI-powered research tools have a both free and paid models, and some are exclusively for paying subscribers.

 Chatbots base their responses on patterns in their training data and may unintentionally respond in ways that mimic portions of that data.
 The precise content of Large Language Model training data is not transparent, but it is derived from past open internet sources and includes incorrect and biased information.